-- 1. Election of four Class III directors to our board of directors, each to serve until the 2024 annual meeting of stockholders; - 2.
+- 1. Election of three Class I directors to our board of directors, each to serve until the 2025 annual meeting of stockholders; - 2.
 Hold an advisory vote on executive compensation; - 3.
-Hold an advisory vote on the frequency of the advisory vote on executive compensation; - 4.
-Ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021; and - 5.
+Ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022; and - 4.
 Transaction of any other business properly brought before the Annual Meeting or any adjournment or postponement thereof.

-As of the date of this proxy statement, we are not aware of any business to come before the Annual Meeting other than the first four items noted above.
+As of the date of this proxy statement, we are not aware of any business to come before the Annual Meeting other than the first three items noted above.